GovAlta/adsp-monorepo/docs/services/cache-service.md

 ### Target
 Targets are upstream services and APIs that cache service can provide read-through requests to.
 This configuration is a whitelist that restricts the upstream resources available through the cache service API.
 Targets are configured as service or API URNs and must be registered in [directory service](directory-service.md), and an associated TTL can be set.
 Targets are configured in the [configuration service](configuration-service.md) under the `platform:cache-service` namespace and name.

+### Access target
+Cache service includes a special target for the [access service](access-service.md) admin API at `urn:ads:platform:access-service:v1`.
+This target is pre-configured for read-through to the admin API, and includes specific invalidation logic based on admin events.
+Note invalidation requires that the `adsp-event-listener` must be enabled in the tenant realm so that admin events are signaled via the [event service](event-service.md).

 ## Code examples
 ### Download file through cache